 Achievement is the ultimate outcome of Education Alternatives’ programs and is reflected in the child’s ability to learn, manage behavior, and positively relate to others.
 Once students apply secure attachment behaviors, such as self-care, increased trust in others, and decreased aggression, they are able to increase their ability to learn and succeed.

-Our agency’s therapeutic model focuses on the underlying causes of a child’s emotional disability.
-This method addresses emotional needs through the development of a responsive, empathetic relationship with others.
-The therapeutic model is based on Attachment Theory originally developed by John Bowlby in 1944.
 Attachment Theory states that everyone has an “attachment style”, which is either secure or insecure and controls one’s ability to regulate emotions and develop healthy relationships.
 Insecure attachment styles are rooted in a child’s experience of trauma or neglect at an early age, which later results in defiant behaviors and a lack of empathy for others.

 Attachment Theory